 The Group has maintained a conservative financial profile and low indebtedness levels.
 The conservative approach has enabled the Group to maintain its domestic and international investment strategy and take advantage of opportunities to grow its business through challenging global financial market and economic conditions.
 The Group generated cash flow from operating activities of AED 18,968 million in 2020, AED 19,426 million in 2019 and AED 19,039 million in 2018.
-The Group's total consolidated borrowings amounted to AED 26,701 million as at 31 December 2020, AED 23,889 million as at 31 December 2019 and AED 23,526 million as at 31 December 2018.
-The Group had AED 31,345 million in cash and bank balances as at 31 December 2020.
+The Group's total consolidated borrowings amounted to AED 26,701 million as at 31 December 2020, AED 23,889 million as at 31 December 2019 and AED 31,345 million in cash and bank balances as at 31 December 2020.